rhoai-mlops/deploy-lab/README.md

 1. Provide the number of attendees by updating `attendees` field in [values.yaml](charts/values.yaml).

-2. `helm upgrade --insall ml500-base . --namespace ml500 --create-namespace`
+2. `helm upgrade --install ml500-base . --namespace ml500 --create-namespace`

 OR